hkorhola/slush-2016-analysis/README.md

 ```

 ## Processing
-Processing and some cleansing is executed with a R script
+Processing and some cleansing is executed with an R script

 ```R
 #remove whitespace